zaironjacobs/get-chrome-driver/README.md

 Chrome version.
 Or you can choose to download the beta version (if one is currently available), the stable version or another specific version.
 You can use this tool as a package import or as a command-line application.

+This Python package runs through a Jenkins test pipeline every hour to ensure proper functionality.

 ## Install

 To install: